When you are in the report view, you can perform a series of actions. You'll find these in the top right corner of the report.

 Total impression buildup

 This gives you an overview of each of your tracking points and their number of impressions.
-Again, the number of impressions are divided into total impressions and impressions in target group.
+Again, the number of impressions are divided into total impressions and impressions in the target group.
 When moving your marker over the “n” button to the right of the tracking point, you will see the sample size for this specific tracking point.

 The profile tab consists of two different elements; "Common affinity profile" and "Profile details".